SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 4.Dashboard queries are a little more complicated, you have to read out the distinct number of IP addresses by calling the hll_cardinality function.

-5.For this open a **New Query** console and paste the following to create a report using the hll_cardinality function
+5.For this open a **New Query** and paste the following to create a report using the hll_cardinality function

 ```
 SELECT site_id, ingest_time as minute, request_count, success_count,